megamsys/megam_common/README.md

 megam_common
 ==========

-Megam common libraries for Scala.
+libmegam contains the common libraries in scala with a funcational twist.

 * `AMQP` : AMQP client
 * `Riak` : Riak scaffolding mediator to the [scaliak driver by stackmob](https://github.com/stackmob/scaliak)